isomerpages/mlaw-lab/_legal-services/4c-what-is-the-legal-aid-board.md

 ---
 layout: leftnav-page-content
-title: Grant of Aid by the Legal Aid Board
+title: Grant of Aid
-permalink: /legal-services/grant-of-aid-by-the-legal-aid-board/
+permalink: /legal-services/grant-of-aid/
-breadcrumb: Grant of Aid by the Legal Aid Board
+breadcrumb: Grant of Aid
 collection_name: legal-services
 second_nav_title: "What happens After I Apply?"
 ---

-Grant of Aid by the Legal Aid Board
+Grant of Aid
 ---

 The Legal Aid Board comprises the Director of Legal Aid and at least two independent solicitors who are on LAB's Panel of Assigned Solicitors.